jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/STLAlgorithms/task.md

 ```cpp
 std::reverse(start_iterator, end_iterator);
 ```
-Two arguments are iterators that define the range of elements to be reversed.
+The two arguments are iterators that define the range of elements to be reversed.
 This function would expect a Bidirectional Iterator.
 ```cpp
 std::vector<int> v = {1, 2, 3, 4, 5};
 std::reverse(v.begin(), v.end());